DanielWilliamClarke/SemiAutonomousFSMs/README.md

 ### Stored here for posterity

 Written in C++,
-Generates semi autonomous finite state machines based on a complex regex input This software is meant to interface with an OPCServer and provide control commands from the FSM based on the input from it.
+Generates semi autonomous finite state machines based on a complex regex input.
+This software is meant to interface with an OPCServer and provide control commands from the FSM based on the input from it.
 See something like KepServerEx5